 - Long Codes: A 10-digit code that is used to address SMS messages.
 Most average phone numbers are considered long codes (e.g 123-456-7891).
 These codes are used to address and send SMS messages.

 - Message Segment & Character Limits: A message segment refers to how many segments your initial SMS message will be split into.
 Each message has a character limit that if exceeded, will cause the message to be broken into segments.
 Based on what encoding standards you use (UTF-2 or GSM-7), there are varying character limits.
-Please reference our Message Copy Limits for more information on message segments and message character limits.
+For more information on message segments and message character limits, refer to SMS sending basics.

 - Common SMS Campaign Metrics: